postyou/contao-wrapper_tags/README.md

-wrapper_tags extension for Contao Open Source CMS
+wrapper_tags
 ===============================
+An extension for Contao Open Source CMS

 Provides 2 content elements "Opening tags" and "Closing tags" used to wrap other content elements with ease.
 It **validates** the resulting html structure.

 * Find in [Contao extension catalog](https://contao.org/en/extension-list/view/wrapper_tags.10010009.en.html "Contao extension catalog")